telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

 * Set explicit pixel widths to all columns to allow the Grid to adjust the layout of the frozen and non-frozen table parts.
 * Make sure that the total width of all locked columns is equal to or less than the width of the Grid minus three times the width of the scrollbar.

 These settings ensure that at least one non-locked column is always visible and that it is possible to scroll the non-locked columns horizontally.
-Note that the horizontal scrollbar will not appear if the horizontal space intended for it is not enough.
+Note that if the horizontal space intended for it is not enough, the horizontal scrollbar does not appear.

-The locked columns can be positioned only on the left side of the Grid, positioning them on the right side is not supported.
+The locked columns can be positioned only on the left side of the Grid.
+Positioning them on the right side is not supported.

 The row template and detail features are not supported in combination with column locking.
 It is possible to lock a column at the topmost level only, if you use [multi-column headers](http://demos.telerik.com/kendo-ui/grid/multicolumnheaders).